fu/fu/README.md

 I am Christian Fufezan, excited about tec, programming, CNC, data viz, diving and coffee.

-- 🔭 I’m currently working on creating the next cloud native life science data processing platform
+- 🔭 I’m currently working on creating the next cloud native life science data processing and agentic AI platform

 📫 How to reach me: